jon-acker/dpc-workshop/README.md

 If more than one courier can make it to the pickup address on time - the courier closest to the pickup is be scheduled to pickup.

-If not couriers can make it to the pickup address on time - the customer is told that booking cannot be taken.
+If couriers cannot make it to the pickup address on time - the customer is told that booking cannot be taken.

 Couriers go about 20 kilometers an hour